natalieagus/50002/docs/FPGA/debugging.md

 <br>
 **Ian Goh (Spring 2022)**

-# Debugging the FPGA
+# Debugging the FPGA (Alchitry Lab 1.2.7)
 {: .no_toc}
-This document is written to guide you with debugging the FPGA using **Alchitry Lab's builtin debug feature**.
+This document is written to guide you with debugging the FPGA using **Alchitry Lab 1.2.7 builtin debug feature**.
 That being said, there's nothing wrong using outputs such as the LEDS or 7-segment display to debug.
 Use whichever method you prefer.

 ### Debug Project